List of schools in the Nashua school district

 The Nashua School District is a school division serving the students of Nashua, New Hampshire.
 The current Superintendent of the district is Dr. Mario Andrade.
-As of 2020, the District Board of Education members are: Heather Raymond, Chair; Raymond Guarino, Clerk; Jennifer Bishop, Jessica Brown, Sharon Giglio, Paula Johnson, Dorothy Oden, Gloria Timmons, and Sandra Ziehm.
+As of 2024, the District Board of Education members are: Jennifer Bishop, Chair; Regan Lamphier, Clerk; Heather Raymond, Jessica Brown, Sharon Giglio, Paula Johnson, Dorothy Oden,Shewanda Daniels-Williams, and Neil Claffey.

 List of schools

 The district currently has 18 schools serving grades K-12.